 Headshaking is a hugely complex subject.
-Because it is so difficult to explain, we have included the article from Wikipedia here as the main information because it contains absolutely excellent information.
+Because it is so difficult to explain, we have included the article from Wikipedia (see below) here as the main information because it contains absolutely excellent information.

-What seems to be common knowledge is that when the horse has a problem or pain in the head, it is usually the trigeminal nerve that is causing the problem and leading to headshaking.
-This nerve can easily be treated with vetdrop.
+What seems to be common knowledge is that when the horse has a problem or pain in the head, it is usually the trigeminal nerve that is causing the problem and that leads to headshaking.
+This nerve can easily be with Vetdrop TDA be treated.

 We ourselves have also found that other nerves in other parts of the head can hurt and when we used vetdrop where we suspected the pain was we were quite successful as the horses' headshaking became less than before.

 The horses like the treatment and they definitely feel better afterwards.
 It is much more humane than injecting painkillers into the head and can be repeated many times without causing pain or discomfort to the animal.

 We doubt that the treatment will result in a complete cure and it is most likely necessary Vetdrop TDA apply in the long term.
 That is, if the horse 'shaked' it needs to be treated.

 Often Vetdrop TDA combined with a nasal net and sometimes shading the eyes, you have a good chance of less headshaking on the horse.

 Regarding the nasal net, we have also determined that the net should be tightly tied and should not move - it is clear that tying the net should not irritate the horse and should not hurt the mouth or nose in any way .
 It shouldn't be unfairly appropriate to injure the horse.
 That would be counterproductive.